 Do you remember the early days of “the net” when we used .alt boards to do FLAMES? alt.austin.flame.us (I don’t have the exact address) was a pretty fun place to get your smack talk on.
 It was harmless.
 There was very little bleed into our professional lives.
 And there was no LinkedIn or twitter to track stuff like this.
 So, we flamed.
 And it was a game.
 And it was fun.
 And it was a war of words and wit.
 And it was all in good fun.
 Contained within the FLAME board there was very little chance that your remarks and retorts were going to be taken out of context.

 And there were some good flamers.
 People that could write circles around my arguments, even if I thought I was right.
 Mostly it was just playful hyperbole and name calling.
 But it was really some smart people letting off steam.

 Then came Twitter, LinkedIn, Facebook, blogs, and all the rest.
 And Trolls became a nuisance.

-And occasionally I would lock horns, or tweets, with someone who really didn’t know how to flame or argue or play by any rules of logic or fairplay.
-It’s okay, cause it was a troll, but you’d at least expect a fair fight, a descent argument, a reasonable participant on the other end.
+And occasionally I would lock horns, or tweets, with someone who really didn’t know how to flame or argue or play by any rules of logic or fair play.
+It’s okay, cause it was a troll, but you’d at least expect a fair fight, a decent argument, a reasonable participant on the other end.
 Often you got a troll.
 Still, even rolling a troll off a bridge of his own making is fun.
 And as you can guess, it’s not hard to get under their skin.
-Obviously something was prickling them already.
+Obviously, something was prickling them already.

 Facebook, in recent past, has been the most fun arena for troll hunting.
 Mostly in the political stances of the WAY RIGHT, TEA Party, and Fox News drones.